 We think Trump administration policies will likely hurt the European economy, though with specific winners and losers.
 The three main issues are trade relations, higher defense spending and a potentially robust US economy and dollar, aided by corporate tax cuts.
 Europe enjoys a large trade surplus with the US, which could result in the administration directing an array of tariffs at the continent.
 A shift in US national security policy that reduces support of NATO could require Europe to increase military spending.
 Finally, a strong, nimble and innovative US could increase economic competition.
 The recent dissolution of the German government underscores the political and budgetary pressures Europe is under.
 On the margin, we expect a stronger dollar, lower economic growth and higher fiscal spending, especially on defense.

-The most negatively affected sectors in Europe could be the automobile industry, luxury good and any manufacturing with low asset exposure to the US.
+The most negatively affected sectors in Europe could be the automobile industry, luxury goods and any manufacturing with low asset exposure to the US.
 We expect mixed results for health care depending on drug pricing pressures and dollar exposure.
 European defense companies will likely benefit from increased spending, but US competitors may take market share unless Europe consolidates its fragmented industry.
 Those European companies with a large production presence in the US might compete globally on the back of a weaker euro.
 Value-oriented and high dividend-paying companies should benefit.

 There is a silver lining.
 With the US becoming more pro-business and ramping down regulations, Europe may be forced to respond in kind, resulting in more pro-growth/supply-side policies.
-But if the Trump administration plans slow growth and prop up inflation, the Federal Reserve might slow the pace of easing, leading the European Central Bank to be more accommodative, which should boost eurozone GDP.
+But if the Trump administration actions slow growth and prop up inflation, the Federal Reserve might slow the pace of easing, leading the European Central Bank to be more accommodative, which should boost eurozone GDP.

 China